Gordon Freeman | |

 Known For: | Watergate Committee |

-Freedman later became a journalist, and then a producer for ABC Network.
-Over the course of his career, he produced a number of documentaries including To Heal a Nation (1988), Baby M (1988) and A Brief History of Time (1991).
-Freedman is also an author of non-fiction books, including Gifts of Deceit (1980) and Winter of Fire (1990).
+Freedman later moved to Los Angeles and worked in the entertainment industry on fact-based dramas and documentaries.
+Over the course of his career, he produced a number of television films, miniseries and series including To Heal a Nation (1988), Baby M (1988) and the Fox series DEA (1990).
+Freedman also produced three feature films, Money for Nothing (John Cusak, 1999), To Walk with Lions (Richard Harris, 1999) and A Brief History of Time (1991).
+Freedman is also an author of non-fiction political books, including Gifts of Deceit (1980) and Winter of Fire (1990).

 Gordon Freedman grew up in Charlevoix, Michigan and studied at Michigan State University,[1] where he graduated with a Bachelor of Arts in Communications.[2]